GeoMesa Raster Support¶

 gdal_retile.py.
 For an explanation of the parameters used below, see

 $ gdal_retile.py -v -pyramidOnly -r lanczos -levels 4 \ -ps 675 675 -targetDir ./ NE2_HR_LC_SR_W_DR.tif

 Once the image pyramid has been prepared, ingest the tiles using the GeoMesa command line tools.
-To do this you will first need to follow the tools deployment instructions in Installation.
+To do this you will first need to follow the tools deployment instructions in Setting up the Accumulo Command Line Tools.
 Once the GeoMesa tools have been deployed you will be able to ingest the prepared pyramid:

 The ingest needs to be repeated per level of the pyramid generated by GDAL.
 Keep the table name (in this case “natearth”) the same between runs of the ingest.
 Once this process is complete you will need to register the table into a GeoServer coverage store of the type “GeoMesa Coverage Format”.

 When attempting to ingest your own rasters, tiles should be on the order of 128x128 to 1024x1024 pixels.

 The GeoMesa GeoServer community module is required to enable registering GeoMesa Raster layers in GeoServer.
 If you have not already, please follow the instructions in GeoMesa Raster.

 To view the ingested pyramid via WMS and WCS you must register the new table in a “Accumulo (Geomesa Raster)” coverage store in the GeoServer UI.
 Login to your GeoServer and follow these steps: